HackCampus/website/app/faq/index.static.md

 ## Where will I live?

 As part of the programme, we offer free accommodation in student accommodation in central London.
 You will get a single room for yourself, with a shared kitchen & social space so you get to know the other interns.
 Most of the companies taking part in the programme have offices less than 20 minutes travel away from the accommodation.
-If you have alternate living arrangements (eg. if you already live in London), just let us know.
+If you have alternate living arrangements (eg. if you already live in London), please let us know as soon as possible, as we have to commit to a specific number of rooms several months before the internship begins.

 ## What kind of work will I be doing?